emmercm/www/src/blog/patterns-for-structuring-a-unit-test.md

 - **Assert** the expected results

 The main value loss with using _arrange-act-assert_ is it tends to describe technical behavior and test internal state while _given-when-then_ encourages testing of functional behavior.
 Otherwise, there isn't a significant difference other than three "A" words are harder to distinguish at a glance.

+_Arrange-act-assert_ should follow the same rules as _given-when-then_ such as only testing one behavior at a time, or only having one "act" expression.

 I have seen a lot of _arrange-act-assert_ articles encourage mocking during "arrange" which can lead to the fallacy of testing _implementation_ rather than _behavior_.
 The debate of spies vs. mocks is too large to cover here.